Marcelo-Rocha-UFF/freecad-projects/phigital-prjt-cases/README.md

 # PHIGITAL Case Project

 These files belong to Rômulo Vieira's doctoral project (Fluminense Federal University - UFF).

+Next, some images of the 3D project and physical objects resulting from 3D printing using PLA are presented.

+The drumstick case design was all done in FreeCAD software and the pedals case was done in TinkerCAD software.
+The prints were made on a Creality Ender3 V3 printer using Creality's own slicing software.

 </br>
 </br></br>
 <p align="center">